lcheng-lilly/hello-world/README.md

 # hello-world
 This is a Hello-World testing repository
-Testing new features about Git.
+Testing new features about Git!